karayabin/universe-snapshot/planets/ApplicationItemManager/README.md

 - itemId: repositoryId.itemName | repositoryAlias.itemName

-# import/install/update
+# import/install
-myprog import {item}                       # import an item and its dependencies, skip already existing item(s)/dependencies myprog import -f {item}                    # import an item and its dependencies, replace already existing item(s)/dependencies myprog importall {repoId}?                 # import all items at once, skip already existing item(s)/dependencies myprog importall {repoId}? -f              # import all items at once, replace already existing item(s)/dependencies myprog install {item}                      # install an item and its dependencies, will import them if necessary, skip already existing item(s)/dependencies myprog install -f {item}                   # install an item and its dependencies, will import them if necessary, replace already existing item(s)/dependencies myprog installall {repoId}?                # install all items at once, will import them if necessary, skip already existing item(s)/dependencies myprog installall {repoId}? -f             # install all items at once, will import them if necessary, replace already existing item(s)/dependencies myprog uninstall {item}                    # call the uninstall method on the given item and dependencies myprog updateall {repoId}?                  # update all item (much faster than importall -f, but only available for github importer for now
+myprog import {item}                       # import an item and its dependencies, skip already existing item(s)/dependencies myprog import -f {item}                    # import an item and its dependencies, replace already existing item(s)/dependencies myprog importall {repoId}?                 # import all items at once, skip already existing item(s)/dependencies myprog importall {repoId}? -f              # import all items at once, replace already existing item(s)/dependencies myprog updateall                           # try to update all existing items at once (equivalent of git pull with git) myprog reimport-existing {repoId}?         # re-import all existing items at once, replace already existing item(s)/dependencies myprog install {item}                      # install an item and its dependencies, will import them if necessary, skip already existing item(s)/dependencies myprog install -f {item}                   # install an item and its dependencies, will import them if necessary, replace already existing item(s)/dependencies myprog installall {repoId}?                # install all items at once, will import them if necessary, skip already existing item(s)/dependencies myprog installall {repoId}? -f             # install all items at once, will import them if necessary, replace already existing item(s)/dependencies myprog uninstall {item}                    # call the uninstall method on the given item and dependencies

 # list/search